- Vendor List

 – A functioning URL listed on the application form.
 If you have an Etsy store set up, but no product for sale there, do not give us that web address as your primary business site.
 Give us a site where we can see further examples of your work and get a feel for how you conduct your business and how you have branded your product line.

 – An understanding of what our event is and the kind of work we showcase.
 Do a little research online before submitting your application if you’ve never been to our show or if this is your first time to apply.

-*We do not accept third-party or direct-to-home businesses like Avon, Tupperware, 31 Gifts, etc. You must design and make all products you intend to sell at the event yourself or with a small team of individuals.
+*We do not accept third-party or direct-to-home businesses like Avon, Tupperware, 31 Gifts, Jamberry, etc. You must design and make all products you intend to sell at the event yourself or with a small team of individuals.

 – The hands-off approach…Vendors who assemble materials produced by others (necklaces strung with mass-produced beads, store-bought findings, etc.) or make items from patterns or kits that are not of their own original design are least likely to be included, followed by those who assemble “old” materials produced by others.
 The fewer truly handmade elements present in your work, the more you need to impress us with a creative re-envisioning of the objects you use.
 (For example, we get many, many applications from vendors who use “vintage” pieces to make pendants or other jewelry.
 We accept those who come up with a truly original way to re-purpose them.)